 - A student who misses a test will be provided the opportunity to write a make-up test at the end of the term with proper documentation supporting their absence.
 Failure to submit proper documentation by the required deadlines will result in a grade of zero on the test.
-The weight of a missed test cannot be transferred to the final exam. - A student who misses a test will be allowed to write a make-up test only if the student provides a completed Registrar's Office Attending Physician's Statement showing a physical incapability of writing the test/exam, dated the day of the test/exam or earlier.
+The weight of a missed test cannot be transferred to the final exam.
+The only way to earn the marks if you miss a test is to write the make-up test. - A student who misses a test will be allowed to write a make-up test only if the student provides a completed Registrar's Office Attending Physician's Statement showing a physical incapability of writing the test/exam, dated the day of the test/exam or earlier.
 Any other forms of doctor's note, especially one stating simply that "The student was seen in my office" are not acceptable.
 Students who miss a test and do not provide acceptable documentation receive a grade of zero. - Students who miss either term test and provide acceptable documentation will write the Make-Up test which is held during class time, one week after Test 2.
 There is only one comprehensive Make-Up test each term, covering the material in both Tests 1 and Test 2.
 You must be available at the (class) time to write the Make-Up Test.
 No other times will be scheduled.
 If you miss Test 1 and are granted permission to write the Make-Up Test, you must still write Test 2.
 If you miss Test 1, write the Make-Up test, and skip Test 2, you will receive a zero for Test 2.
-If you miss only Test 2 and are granted permission to write the Make-Up Test, the Make-Up Test will count only for Test 2. - The weight of a missed term test cannot be transferred to the final exam. - The Make-Up Test is only for students who missed an original test.
-No student is ever allowed to write a Make-Up Test in order to improve a score from the original test.
+If you miss only Test 2 and are granted permission to write the Make-Up Test, the Make-Up Test will count only for Test 2. - The weight of a missed term test cannot be transferred to the final exam.
+The only way to earn the marks if you miss a test is to write the Make-Up Test.